-When we think about what we want in relationships, we often mention unconditional love.
+When we think about what we want in relationships, we often think about unconditional love.
 After all, we all want to be loved for who we are, and to have a sense that this love is secure.

 But is this the real meaning of unconditional love, and is this sort of love always good for you?
 Also, how can you offer others, unconditional love, so that you might begin to receive it in return?

-We'll start by delving into the concept of unconditional love and defining what examples of it involved.
+We'll start by delving into the concept of unconditional love and defining examples of it so we can gain a better understanding of how to nurture better relationships.

 From there, we'll look at whether unconditional love can ever be unhealthy, and what you can do to keep yourself safe in relationships.
 Next, we'll help you learn how to offer unconditional love to others, offering three tips you can start using to develop your love today.